Apex Digital: 1997-2003

+In 2002, Apex became the top brand of DVD player in the United States.
+Apex also began selling Changhong-made television sets.
 Apex introduced new products in 2002, including a DVD player with a built-in hard drive for downloading TV programs and a range of television sets.
 In 2003, the company held 17% of the US DVD player market and began selling 42-inch HD plasma screen TVs and LCD monitors.
 Stephen Brothers, who originally led sales and marketing efforts, was named president in September of that year.
+Apex sales rose to almost $2 billion in 2003.

+2004-05

-In January 2004 Apex introduced the "ApeXtreme" console for playing PC video games on a television screen.
-The system was cancelled in December that year; during this period, Ji was arrested in China on fraud charges against a supplier.
+In 2004, Apex had $1 billion in sales.
+In January 2004, Apex introduced the "ApeXtreme" console for playing PC video games on a television screen.
+The system was cancelled in December that year.
+During this period, Ji was arrested in China on fraud charges against Changhong.

+On October 23, 2004, as Apex was in a business dispute with Changhong in which the two companies argued over hundreds of millions of dollars, as Ji was in China on a business trip he was arrested by Mianyang police in his hotel room in Shenzhen, China, near Hong Kong, 500 miles away from Shenzhen.
+Changhong accused Ji of defrauding them through bad checks.
+He was held in China by Changhong for months without charges.
+Ji was taken to Sichuan, where he was handed over to Changhong, which kept him in a makeshift jail.